sarahgolon1/lab04/README.md

 ## Could either of the previous two versions be used to show the price of tickets in different ticket machines?
 Explain your answer.

+No, because it would never print the actual price.

 ## Add a `showPrice` method to the `TicketMachine` class in the `lab04-ticket-machine`.
 This should have a void return type and take no parameters.
 The body of the method should print (here `xyz` should be replaced by the value held in the `price` field when the method is called):
 ```
 The price of a ticket is xyz cents.